53rd Nebraska Symposium on Prejudice and Racism

 To successfully navigate and interact with our visual world, one must efficiently direct attention to important features in the environment while simultaneously ignoring unimportant or distracting stimuli.
 As a consequence, one of the most studied aspects of cognition is visual search.
 Everyone can relate to the example of searching for one’s car in a parking lot or a friend in a crowd, but the importance of search actually extends beyond these examples to even the most basic behaviors.
 Watching television, reading, and walking down a city street all require continuous shifts of attention throughout the environment to extract meaningful target information.
 In a sense then, almost everything we do in life is a form of search task.

 Given the importance of the search process to everyday behavior, countless studies have been conducted to determine the behavioral, cognitive, and neurological factors that influence how we attend to our surroundings.
 What has emerged is a complex picture in which this seemingly simple process is influenced by both bottom-up (e.g. features, luminance) and top-down (e.g. motivation, expertise) factors of which an individual may or may not be consciously aware.
 As a consequence, a complete understanding of search can only be obtained by considering the research from a number of different paradigms and domains.
 This Symposium will bring together distinguished speakers who are conducting cutting edge research on the many factors that influence search behavior.
 These factors will include low-level feature detection; statistical learning; scene perception; neural mechanisms of attention; and applied research in real world settings.
-The speakers were:
+The speakers included:

 - Andrew Hollingworth, Ph.D.
 (University of Iowa)